 Car-free living

-"Car-free" is an oversimplification—we occasionally rent a car for errands or trips—but we don't own a car, and we don't miss it.
+"Car-free" is an oversimplification—we occasionally rent a car for errands or trips—but (even now that we have two kids) we don't own a car, and we don't miss it.

 - Pedal Pushers Online asked me to write a piece about what it's like to live without a car.
 You can read what I wrote and what Kara wrote, or look at the nicely illustrated final version (mine, Kara's).